-With a wealth of expertise in fire safety regulations and incident command of major operations, Principal Professional Officer (PPO) Christopher Tan is designing a new postgraduate programme that aims to equip adult learners with fire safety and fire engineering knowledge and skills.
+With a wealth of expertise in fire safety regulations and incident command of major operations, Principal Professional Officer (PPO) Christopher Tan has designed a new postgraduate programme that aims to equip adult learners with fire safety knowledge and fire prevention skills.

 There is someone who stands between architects and their envisioned buildings, whose job is to ensure their plans comply with the Fire Code before any structure goes up in Singapore.

-Mr Tan (standing) together with Lead Professional Officer Peter Chai viewing the results of a flame test.
+Christopher (standing) with fellow Professional Officer Peter Chai viewing the results of a flame test.
 (Photo: Christopher Tan)

 “Until I was certain that the plans were in order, I would not submit them upwards for approval.
 And until approval was obtained, architects or engineers statutorily couldn’t start work to either build a new building or make alterations.”

-Coming full circle, he retired from the Singapore Civil Defence Force (SCDF) in early 2019 as Director of the Fire Safety & Shelter Department, where his key functions included regulatory formulations and reviews to ensure a fire-safe and pro-business environment through a robust and consultative fire safety framework.
+He retired from the Singapore Civil Defence Force (SCDF) in 2019 as Senior Assistant Commissioner and Director of the Fire Safety & Shelter department, where his key functions included regulatory formulations and reviews to ensure a fire-safe and pro-business environment through a robust and consultative fire safety framework.
+He subsequently joined Surbana Jurong as Managing Director of Fire Safety Consultancy.

 Developing Industry Expertise in Fire Safety

-To be launched in collaboration with the SCDF, the 6-month programme is designed for learners looking to upskill, and a graduate certificate will be awarded upon successful completion of the 3 modules.
-It is particularly relevant to those working in the fire safety industry, but Mr Tan emphasises that fire safety is an essential part of facilities management and the process industry as well.
+It is apt that Christopher has developed a Graduate Certificate in Fire Dynamics and Fire Modelling at SIT.
+Launched in collaboration with SCDF, the 6-month programme is designed for learners looking to upskill, and a graduate certificate will be awarded upon successful completion of the 3 modules.
+It is particularly relevant to those working in the fire safety industry, but Christopher emphasises that fire safety is an essential part of facilities management and the process industry as well.
+Currently in its first iteration, the Computational Fire Modelling module saw 28 sign-ups.
+The module is one of three required to obtain the graduate certificate.

-“We need to provide a higher education pathway for people to meet job requirements, upskill for career transitions, or even aspire to attain higher qualifications,” said Mr Tan, 65, who has a Masters in Fire Safety Engineering from Australia’s Western Sydney University.
+“We need to provide a higher education pathway for the industry for people to meet job requirements, upskill for career transitions, or even aspire to attain higher qualifications,” said the 65-year-old, who has a Masters in Fire Safety Engineering from Australia’s Western Sydney University.
 “We want to raise industry competency in fire safety."

-Classes will be conducted in workshop format to facilitate collaborative learning, and also laboratory lessons, during which students can see first-hand the effects of fire on different types of materials, and learn about combustibility, flame spread, and heat release rates of these materials.
+Classes are conducted in a workshop style to facilitate collaborative learning.
+There are also laboratory lessons, during which students can see first-hand the effects of fire on different types of materials and learn about combustibility, flame spread, and heat release of these materials.

 “Knowledge should be portable.
 That should also be an outcome for our learners to be able to apply the knowledge in other contexts,” he said.